- The fundamental principle is to

 functionally “dumb”, inert in themselves, with no internal mechanism.
 They

-are raised and lowered by fluid pressure control through ports in the
+are raised and lowered by pumps that control fluid pressure through ports in the

-cylinder wall, and detents retractable into the cylinder wall hold them suspended
+stored energy, detents that retract into the cylinder wall can hold it passively suspended

 - The choice of working fluid is